 On a forested island off the coast of Istanbul stands Portmantle, a gated refuge for beleaguered artists.
 There, a curious assembly of painters, architects, writers and musicians strive to restore their faded talents.
-Elspeth Conroy (known as Knell) is a celebrated painter who has lost faith in her ability and fled the dizzying art scene of 1960s London.
+Elspeth 'Knell' Conroy is a celebrated painter who has lost faith in her ability and fled the dizzying art scene of 1960s London.
 On the island, she spends her nights locked in her blacked-out studio, testing a strange new pigment for her elusive masterpiece.

 But when a disaffected teenager named Fullerton arrives at the refuge, he disrupts its established routines.
 He is plagued by a recurring nightmare that steers him into danger, and Knell is left to pick apart the chilling mystery.
 Where did the boy come from, what is 'The Ecliptic', and how does it relate to their abandoned lives in England?

 A resounding achievement … Wood is the real deal: scrupulous in his choice of words, adroit with plot, assiduous about drawing character and engagingly pursuing an ambitious theme.
 On this last point, The Ecliptic is one of the most absorbing explorations of the artistic process that I’ve ever read in fiction … it is rich, beautiful and written by an author of great depth and resource who is clearly giving his all in the service of that most taxing of artistic endeavours: the writing of a fine novel.

 Full of suspense and beautifully written.
 Superbly imagined.
 A terrifically gripping and playful book.

 Exceptionally well done, a concentrated portrait of a lost time and place … Entertaining and inspired … Wood's novel stands comparison with the work of John Fowles.

 Wood’s fiction is playfully experimental, but never loses sight of its primary purpose: to entertain.